 What this means is that we test al truth claims by this.
 You will soon have options about treatment.
 Should you do chemo?
 What is the best way to fight this cancer?

 The Bible is not going to answer those questions.
 It does not speak to what foods a cancer patient should eat.
 It doesn’t address issues like chemotherapy.
 Therefore, you should probably do what your doctor tells you.
 It’s not denying the sufficiency of Scripture to listen to your doctor and to get the help that you need.
+In case of substance abuse problem the inpatient drug rehab in fort myers can be of help.

 Yet, the Bible is not silent when it comes to issues like cancer.
 The Scripture tell us that everything that happens in the life of a believer is designed by God for our good; namely, to bring us into greater conformity to Christ.
 (I’ve written more on this point here).
 We also know from Scripture that Jesus is our ultimate healer.
 We know that death is not the end of the story.
 We know that we are called to pray—even to call upon others to pray over us.
+The inpatient rehab long island is there for people that have fallen prey to substance abuse.

 What happens if your doctor contradicts any of these points?
 What if he tells you, “prayer won’t help”?
 In this situation he is making a truth claim.
 And it is a truth claim that the Bible does speak to.
 Therefore, we measure his statement according to the Scriptures.
 God clearly calls us to pray and to cast our cares upon Him.
 Therefore, in this instance we don’t listen to our doctor because God, who has far more authority, has spoken.